BrijeshKarra/SQL_PROJECT/README.md

 3. **Most In-Demand Skills:** SQL is also the most demanded skill in the data analyst job market, thus making it essential for job seekers.
 4. **Skills with Higher Salaries:** Big data tools like PySpark and Couchbase, along with AI tools like Watson and DataRobot, are highly valued for data analysts.
 Expertise in version control (Bitbucket, GitLab) and Python-based tools (Jupyter, Pandas) also command high salaries, with niche skills like Swift and Elasticsearch in demand for specialized roles.
 5. **Optimal Skills for Job Market Value:** SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.

+### Closing Thoughts
+Working on this project provided me with a firsthand exposure to the world of data science.
+Although a small entry, but it allowed me to get a gist of the the problems that are solved by data analysts.
+Using SQL was fun.
+I can't wait to work on more projects.
+One thing I would like to add, working on this project gave me way more than I had expected, I learned how widely SQL is used and how much of an important skill it is, crazy to think how mere lines (of code) can reveal such profound results and help us progress further and make good decisions.